23 years ago this week I answered, “I do” to a question that seemed basic enough.

 The Meet Up

 It’s a chilly February evening in Tallahassee, FL.
 My college town, if you don’t already now.
 It’s 1996 and I’m 22 and have been graduated for over a year, but have stuck around… well, basically because I loved the place and have no idea my next move.
-And, just to cut to the chase, I’m pretty much a wild, angry, and out of control mess.
+And, just to cut to the chase, I’m pretty much a spun up, angry, and out of control mess.
 I was honestly only good at one thing… being my own worst enemy.
-My life felt like it’d been reduced to one damaging choice after another and I couldn’t reconcile what I was slowly becoming with what I always thought I should be and felt hopeless to change a thing of it.
+My life felt like it’d been reduced to one damaging choice after another and I couldn’t reconcile what I was slowly becoming with what I always thought I wanted to be and felt hopeless to change a thing of it.
 Each inclination I had was all about me, yet I never felt satisfied and settled.
 I was spiraling into a true danger zone of depression and no answer, activity, or experience seemed to soothe my heart’s cry and fill the large void that had taken up residence inside my sad soul.

 So, what does a 22 year old angry, messy, hopeless girl – who tried real hard to cover it all up with a grin – do when her world is falling apart?